Employer-Sponsored Health Insurance Getting A Well-deserved Bashing

 Typically, employers have no idea what hospitals charge for their services.
 When hospitals agree to join a private health insurer’s network, the two parties negotiate their rates in secret.
 Neither the hospital nor the insurer shares this information with the groups paying the bills—employers and employees—until the bill is due.
 For their part, most employers never asked for this pricing information to begin with, and if they did, they still would not receive it.
 The majority of employers sign group health insurance policies or administrative services only contracts, agreeing that the insurance company does not have to reveal its "negotiated" network rates.

 Health care price secrecy is unfair in so many ways.
 Imagine hospitals charging a different rate for the same service for each plan's network they join.
 That’s a lot of combinations of health care price secrecy.
 It can happen.
 One employer offering three "different" health plans could pay three different rates for the same service, provided by the same hospital.
-Also, these
+Also, these prices can vary glaringly across the country and in the same geographical area.

 Workers Think Employers Are Negotiating Health Care Prices